Bulk quantum corrections to entwinement: Discussion and conclusion

 Using our results of \secref{sec:monodromy-method} and \ref{sec:large-winding-numbers}, we can draw the following conclusions pertaining to ``entanglement build geometry'' in the BTZ black hole.
 For small covering parameter $m$ and thus small winding numbers $w<m$, the difference between entwinement and the length of a winding geodesic is small, though increasing with $w$.
 Thus, for regions within the entanglement shadow but far away from the black hole horizon the entanglement builds geometry proposal seems to be robust: to good approximation, entwinement is dual to the length of a winding geodesic.
 In fact, if we increase $m$ and thus enlarge the region of spacetime probed by the winding geodesics the $1/N$ corrections become even smaller due to the exponential suppression with $m$.
 The increase with $w$ for fixed $m$ also fits in the expectation that the length of geodesics with larger winding number should be less well approximated by entwinement.
 We expect similar conclusions to hold for the two-sided black hole where the winding geodesics can probe the black hole interior.

 For large winding numbers, our results of \secref{sec:large-winding-numbers} are less universal.
 They depend on the structure of the seed theory of the $S_N$ orbifold.
 This is not unexpected.
 If we probe very deep into the interior or look at very fine-grained entanglement structure in the CFT, we might expect to see effects that depend on details of the bulk UV completion.
 Moreover, the results of \secref{sec:large-winding-numbers} are valid only at the orbifold point where the notion of a classical geometry is not applicable to the description of the bulk physics.
 For that reason, we cannot draw any conclusion about the validity of ``entanglement builds geometry'' for regions close to the black hole horizon.
 By regions close to the black hole horizon we mean more specifically points in the entanglement shadow whose proper distance to the horizon is exponentially small in $l/G_N$, where $l$ is the AdS radius.
 These regions are probed only by geodesics with large winding numbers $w$ scaling proportional to $l/G_N$.\footnote{The turning point for a geodesic with opening angle $2\pi\Delta\phi = 2\pi(L+w)$ is located at $r=r_0\coth\left(\frac{r_0\Delta\phi}{2l}\right)$ in BTZ coordinates $ds^2=-\frac{r^2-r_0^2}{l^2}dt^2 + \frac{l^2}{r^2-r_0^2}dr^2 + r^2d\phi^2$.
 The turning point is the point where the geodesic reaches deepest into the bulk.
-The proper distance between the turning point and the horizon $r=r_0$ is given by $l \log\left(\coth\left(\frac{r_0\Delta\phi}{4l}\right)\right)$ which can be approximated as $2l \exp\left(-\frac{\pi l}{\beta}\Delta\phi\right)$ for large $\Delta\phi$.} Using conformal perturbation theory, it is possible to move away from the orbifold point.
-The leading correction to the results of \secref{sec:large-winding-numbers} in conformal perturbation theory would be determined from the anomalous dimension of the first excited state $\ket{\psi_1}^{\otimes N}$ in the untwisted sector (at high temperatures and small gap $\Delta_1$) or of the twist sector ground state (either at low temperatures or at high temperatures and large gap $\Delta_1$).
-However, a reliable conclusion about the behaviour of entwinement for large winding numbers at string coupling in the CFT would require a much more complete understanding of the anomalous dimensions in all twisted sectors\footnote{For low temperatures, understanding the maximally twisted sector would be sufficient.
-But for high temperatures, a modular $S$ transformation $\tau \to -1/\tau$ exchanges space and time and thus relates the maximally twisted sector to all other twisted sectors.} which is beyond what can be done with conformal perturbation theory at the moment.
+The proper distance between the turning point and the horizon $r=r_0$ is given by $l \log\left(\coth\left(\frac{r_0\Delta\phi}{4l}\right)\right)$ which can be approximated as $2l \exp\left(-\frac{\pi l}{\beta}\Delta\phi\right)$ for large $\Delta\phi$.} However, we can draw a negative conclusion on whether entwinement being well approximated by a geodesic length can serve as an indicator for a semiclassical bulk description being applicable.
+Given that the corrections computed in \secref{sec:large-winding-numbers} are small, it is clear that entwinement can ``look geometrically'' in the sense of being well approximated by geodesic length even though the dual bulk physics is beyond the applicability of semiclassical physics.